 Carlsbad Car Accident Lawyer

-Generally, the accident suggests that fatal car accidents in Carlsbad and throughout California are increasing, with 2017 representing a 10-year high in the number of fatal car accidents.
+In California, fatal car accidents are increasing, with 2017 representing a 10-year high in the number of fatal car accidents.

 According to the California Highway Patrol, distracted driving is among the leading causes of car accidents in the state.
 The most common types of distracted driving behavior include:

-In San Diego County, specifically, drunk and drugged driving is a particularly serious problem.
-In 2017, there were 75 fatal intoxicated driving accidents in San Diego County, and another 1,653 intoxicated driving accidents causing injury to one or more people.
+In San Diego County, specifically, drunk and drugged driving is a severe problem.
+In 2017, there were 75 fatal intoxicated driving accidents in San Diego County and another 1,653 intoxicated driving accidents causing injury to one or more people.

 Inattentive or Distracted Driving

-Due in large part to the increasing prevalence of cellular phones over the past two decades, the number of Carlsbad distracted driving accidents has dramatically increased.
+Due largely to the increasing prevalence of cell phones, the number of Carlsbad distracted driving accidents has dramatically increased.
 However, distracted driving encompasses much more than talking or texting while driving.
-Any behavior that removes a motorist’s attention from the road is, by its very nature, distracting.
-Some of the most common distractions include:
+Any behavior that removes a motorist’s attention from the road is distracting.
+Common distractions include:

-While distracted driving is known to be a major cause of car accidents, many believe that the instances of distracted driving are underreported due to the fact that proving a driver was distracted can be challenging.
-Absent cell phone records, an admission from the driver, or eyewitness testimony, it may be difficult to determine whether a driver was distracted in the moments leading up to a crash.
+Many believe that distracted driving instances are underreported because proving a driver was distracted can be challenging.
+Absent cell phone records, an admission from the driver or eyewitness testimony, it is challenging to determine whether a driver was distracted in the moments leading up to a crash.

 When motorists engage in aggressive driving behaviors, they put everyone on the road at risk.
-While speeding is the most common form of aggressive driving, there are several other dangerous driving habits that also fall into this category, including:
+While speeding is the most common form of aggressive driving, several other dangerous driving habits also fall into this category, including:

 Aggressive drivers may be issued a ticket in relation to an accident.
 However, that is not always the case.
 Regardless, anyone injured in a Carlsbad car accident involving an aggressive driver may still be able to bring a claim against the other motorist.

-Recent studies have shown that fatigued driving and drunk driving have similar effects on a motorist’s ability to safely operate their vehicle.
-Most notably, drowsy drivers exhibit poor judgment and increased reaction time, which can significantly increase the risk of an accident.
+Recent studies have shown that fatigued driving and drunk driving have similar effects on a motorist’s ability to operate their vehicle safely.
+Most notably, drowsy drivers exhibit poor judgment and increased reaction time, which can significantly impact the risk of accidents.

-All drivers have an obligation to be safe when they get behind the wheel.
+All drivers must be safe when they get behind the wheel.
 However, not all drivers take this duty seriously.
 Those injured in an accident can hold negligent and reckless motorists accountable through a Carlsbad car accident lawsuit.

-Should I Hire a Car Accident Lawyer to bring a Claim Against an At-Fault Driver?
+Should I Bring a Car Accident Claim Against an At-Fault Driver?

 Proving a Carlsbad Car Accident Claim

 Under California law, anyone injured in a car accident has the right to bring a lawsuit against the party or parties they believe caused the accident.
-To succeed, an accident victim must be able to prove 1.) the other driver was negligent, 2.) the accident victim was injured, and 3.) the other driver’s negligence was the cause of the accident victim’s injuries.
-While this sounds like a straightforward determination, and in some cases, it is.
-However, that is not always the case.
+To succeed, an accident victim must prove:

 Proving that another driver is legally negligent requires an accident victim to show that the other driver owed them a duty of care and that they violated, or breached, that duty.
-Typically, all motorists owe others on the road a duty of care—whether they are drivers, passengers, bicyclists, or pedestrians.
+Typically, all motorists owe others a duty of care on the road-whether they are drivers, passengers, bicyclists or pedestrians.
 This element is rarely contested.
-However, proving that another driver breached a duty they owed to the accident victim is often where most litigation occurs.
+Proving that another driver breached a duty they owed to the accident victim is often where most litigation occurs.